 Therese S. Richmond, PhD, FAAN, CRNP is the Andrea B. Laporte Professor of Nursing and the Associate Dean for Research & Innovation at the University of Pennsylvania's School of Nursing.
-She is Professor of Nursing in Surgery at the University of Pennsylvania's School of Medicine, and is affiliated with the Center for Public Health Interest at the University of Pennsylvania, and is on the Executive Committee of the the University of Pennsylvania Injury Science Center.
+She is Professor of Nursing in Surgery at the University of Pennsylvania's School of Medicine, and is on the Executive Committee of the the University of Pennsylvania Injury Science Center.
 She co-founded the Firearm and Injury Center at the University of Pennsylvania, which evolved into the the University of Pennsylvania Injury Science Center.

 As one of 13 experts on DHHS' Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030, she is helping to define Healthy People 2030 objectives for the nation.

 In her role as Associate Dean for Research and Innovation, Dr. Richmond helps shape the University of Pennsylvania Nursing's research-focused environment, facilitating systems to help faculty increase their scholarship and productivity.
 Along with geographers, criminologists, attorneys, nurses, psychologists and other experts, Dr. Richmond's research involves all levels of students, including undergraduate research assistants who work with her research staff and doctoral and post-doctoral members of her research teams.
 She has received many awards for teaching and mentoring at the University of Pennsylvania, including the Lindback Award for Distinguished Teaching.

 Among her many awards, she has received the GE Healthcare Pioneering Spirit Award for her work in firearm injuries and violence from the American Association of Critical Care Nursing; the Presidential Citation from the Society of Critical Care Medicine; the Eastern Nursing Research Society Distinguished Contributions to Nursing Research Award; and she has been inducted into the Sigma Theta Tau International Nurse Researcher Hall of Fame.
 In 2017, she was named a member of the National Academy of Medicine.